-Whether you are developing your teaching skills or starting your academic job search, graduate students and postdocs will find a variety of workshops aimed at helping you prepare for teaching in higher education.
+Whether you are developing your teaching skills or starting your academic job search, as graduate students and postdocs you will find a variety of workshops aimed at helping you prepare for teaching in higher education.

 Teaching Workshops for Future Faculty and TA Development

 How Learning Works (Tech to Teaching F1.1) | Tuesday, September 22 | 11:00 a.m. - 12:15 p.m. (note the change of date to 9/22)

 Teaching for All through Universal Design for Learning (Tech to Teaching F5.2) | Wednesday, October 7 | 5:00 p.m. - 6:15 p.m.

 Teaching with Technology (Tech to Teaching F5.1) | Thursday, October 22 | 11:00 a.m. - 12:15 p.m.

 Writing Learning Outcomes (Tech to Teaching F4.1) | Wednesday, November 4 | 5:00 p.m. - 6:15 p.m.

 Measuring Learning (Tech to Teaching F4.2) | Thursday, November 19 | 11:00 a.m. - 12:15 p.m.

 International TA Workshop Series: Building Teaching Mentor Relationships

 This workshop series aims to empower international TAs [ITAs] as they build relationships with mentors and colleagues here at Georgia Tech, and will include activities and discussions around managing relationships with your teaching mentors, developing effective relationships with students, and opportunities to converse with fellow ITAs from institute-wide.
 You are invited to attend one or all sessions!